Python-World/python-mini-projects/README.md

 A collection of simple python mini projects to enhance your python skills

+If you want to learn about python visit [Here](https://github.com/chavarera/PythonScript)
 ## Steps To Follow
 - Select issue
 - open [project here](https://github.com/chavarera/python-mini-projects)